10-2022

 Everyone understands that this is a matter of taste.
 If you always wished The Beatles albums had more bass, more compression and a smoother tonal balance overall, you can buy the new Heavy Vinyl pressings and get the sound you prefer on every title The Beatles ever released.

-I have no way of actually knowing that for a fact, but since no mastering engineer before 2014 had ever put that sound on an actual record, I think we can safely say that the evidence supports the idea that a completely “new sound” was specifically created for The Beatles when their catalog was remastered this century.
+I have no way of actually knowing that for a fact, but since no mastering engineer before 2014 had ever put that sound on an actual record, I think we can safely say that the evidence supports the idea that a completely “new sound” was specifically created for The Beatles when their catalog was remastered early in this century.
 [1]

 Call it The New Beatles Sound.
 I am on record as not liking engineers who create a new sound for records that had perfectly good sound already.
 Those of us who do not like our Beatles album to have those qualities should not be buying these newly remastered versions.